Frederick Clifford: Guild of Literature and Art

-In early life Clifford co-operated with Edward Bulwer, Charles Dickens, and other men of letters and artists in forming the Guild of Literature and Art, which was incorporated by private act of parliament (17 & 18 Vict. c. liv) in 1854.
+In early life Clifford co-operated with Edward Bulwer, Charles Dickens, and other men of letters and artists in forming the Guild of Literature and Art, which was incorporated by the Guild of Literature and Art Act 1854 (17 & 18 Vict. c. liv) in 1854.
 Clifford was a member of the council.
-The guild failed in its purposes, and Clifford and Sir John Richard Robinson, the last surviving members of the council, wound up its affairs in 1897 by means of an act, the Guild of Literature and Art (Dissolution) Act 1897 (60 & 61 Vict. c. xciii), drafted by Clifford.
+The guild failed in its purposes, and Clifford and Sir John Richard Robinson, the last surviving members of the council, wound up its affairs in 1897 by means of the Guild of Literature and Art (Dissolution) Act 1897 (60 & 61 Vict. c. xciii), drafted by Clifford.
 They distributed the Funds and landed property (at Knebworth) between the Royal Literary Fund and the Artists' General Benevolent Institution.

 Works

 In 1870 Clifford, with his lifelong friend, Pembroke S. Stephens, K.C., published The Practice of the Court of Referees on Private Bills in Parliament.
 This textbook on private bill practice first embodied alterations in the procedure of the Court of Referees made by act of parliament (30 & 31 Vict. c.
 136) and by standing orders of the House of Commons in 1867, and it contained the decisions as to the locus standi of petitioners during the sessions 1867-9.
 Clifford continued to act as joint editor of the Locus Standi Reports to the end of the session of 1884.
 The historical aspect of the practice especially interested him, and he published later The History of Private Bill Legislation (2 vols.
 1885-1887).
 He wrote also: